nuthanc/CEM/README.md

   * Feature tests done by him, comes up with Testplan Draft version: all test cases required to be executed
   * Test plan to be reviewed sent to Test Engineer
+    * **Please add the necessary tests to the feature test plan for the stories and make sure it is executed in merged master code before branch cut**
     * Pass logs and review
   * Duration: 6 weeks
   Done: From development point of view(Cut off date of R2008 branch)